QuickBlox/q-municate-services-ios/README.md

 ```

-Get all users in memory storage.
+Get all users from memory storage without sorting.

 ```objective-c